Common Mistakes Managing MBA Recommenders

 Despite his good intentions, he emphasized the wrong qualities, rambled like crazy, and did not provide relevant examples.
 Unfortunately, this is not uncommon.
 That’s why properly managing your MBA recommenders is just as important as selecting the right ones.

-Heed the following five tips, and you’ll avoid a lot of unnecessary anxiety at a time when you are already under a lot of pressure.
-(Also, don’t miss our Strategy Guide: Recommendation Letters for MBA Applications.)
+Heed the following five tips, and you’ll avoid a lot of unnecessary anxiety when you are already under a lot of pressure.

-1. Don’t assume they will remember all of your achievements or know what to write about.
+1. Don’t assume they know what to write about or will remember all of your achievements.

 Here’s what an instance of initiative might look like: “Last year, when I learned that international sales were declining, I took it upon myself to research the competitive landscape and learned of two recent market entrants.
 I then offered to lead a team to analyze these new competitors and develop a strategy for regaining our market share.
 Our team of five analysts proposed a solution after one week of work.
 The solution was implemented and within six months, we gained back 5 percent of lost market share.”